Skip to content

-Complete guide to compliance monitoring tools and best practices for continuous regulatory compliance.
-FCA SYSC, AMLD6 and DORA requirements explained with practical steps.
+Complete guide to compliance monitoring tools and best practices for continuous regulatory compliance in Australia.

 Summarize this article with

-With 130 open enforcement cases and ยฃ186 million in fines issued in 2024/25, the FCA has made clear that reactive compliance is no longer sufficient.
-This guide covers the tools, programme components, and best practices that meet the FCA's 2026 expectations and the wider European regulatory framework.
+With AUSTRAC's enforcement record including AUD 1.3 billion against Westpac and AUD 700 million against CBA, the regulator has made clear that reactive compliance is no longer sufficient.
+This guide covers the tools, programme components, and best practices that meet AUSTRAC's 2026 expectations and the broader regulatory framework.

 What is compliance monitoring?